 Vitamin D and sunlight

 Breast cancer mortality rates in the U.S. vary according to the geographic region so that the highest rates are in the northeast and urban areas, and lowest rates in the south and rural areas.
 This is explained by the variation in sunlight and the subsequent vitamin D production.
-According to William B. Grant's analysis, breast cancer risk could be cut in half by sufficient vitamin D levels - or in other words, by sufficient sun exposure.
+The rate of breast cancer appears to decrease by approximately 30% when vitamin D levels are sufficient..

-Adult humans need much more vitamin D than the amount that used to be recommended (400 IU) – probably somewhere around 3000-5000 IU daily.
-So you cannot get enough vitamin D from the diet alone.
-Sun exposure without sunscreens is the preferred source of vitamin D. If you need vitamin D supplementation, blood testing of vitamin D level is recommended to know how much supplements to take and not to overdose.
-Dr. Mercola's article on vitamin D deficiency explains the testing, as well as how much sun exposure is adequate.
-Just remember, don't burn!
+Adult humans need much more vitamin D than the amount that used to be recommended (400 IU) — probably somewhere around 3000-5000 IU daily.
+You cannot get enough vitamin D from the diet alone.
+Sun exposure without sunscreen is the preferred source of vitamin D. If you need vitamin D supplementation, blood testing of vitamin D level is recommended to know how much supplements to take and not to overdose.

 Obesity has long been recognized as a risk factor for breast cancer.
 Recent reasearch is starting to unveil a bigger picture where obesity, a condition called insulin resistance/hyperinsulinemia, higher estrogen levels, and insulin-like growth factor I are all connected, and act synergistically.
 The exact causal mechanism is yet uncertain and under study.

-People with insulin resistance or hyperinsulinemia (also called syndrome X) have high levels of insulin in their blood because the cells in their body are resisting insulin and so the body produces lots of it to counteract the resistance.
-This condition is caused by eating too much carbohydrates that digest rapidly, like bread, potatoes, rice, corn, baked goods, pop and other sugary drinks, cakes, cookies, most desserts, and some sweet fruits.
-These foods have high glycemic index (GI).
-Carbohydrate foods with low glycemic index (those which digest slowly) would be lentils, beans, barley, most vegetables, and some fruits.
-And some foods have a medium glycemic index, for example pasta and certain kinds of breads.
+People with insulin resistance or hyperinsulinemia (also called syndrome X) have high levels of insulin in their blood because the cells in their body are resisting insulin so the pancrease produces more to counteract the resistance.
+This condition is caused by eating too much carbohydrates that digest rapidly, like bread, potatoes, rice, corn, baked goods, pop and other sugary drinks, cakes, cookies, most desserts, and some sweet fruits. (foods with high glycemic index).

 Almost all people with type 2 diabetes and many with high blood pressure, cardiovascular disease, and overweight people are insulin resistant.
-But multitudes of apparently healthy Americans also are have this condition without knowing it, because their pancreas is (still) compensating for the resistance by putting out lots and lots of insulin.
+However, multitudes of apparently healthy Americans also have this condition without knowing it, because their pancreas is (still) compensating for the resistance by putting out lots of insulin.

 The remedy to hyperinsulinemia is to change the diet towards foods with low glycemic index, protein foods, and vegetables.
-Also exercise works wonders in lowering insulin levels.
-Since the typical western diet contains lots of the high GI foods, this is one more factor explaining why breast cancer has become the disease of the affluent modern western world.
+Also, exercise works wonders in lowering insulin levels.

 Omega-3 fats and breast cancer

 The evidence is very compelling that consuming omega-3 fatty acids helps prevent breast cancer, and that the ratio of omega-6 to omega-3 fats in diet is important.
-One should not consume too much of omega-6 fats in relation to omega-3 fats.
-The typical western diet contains up to 20 times as much omega-6 fats as it does omega-3s; the optimum ratio for health is more like 4:1.
+The typical western diet contains too much omega-6 fats compared to omega-3s: while the typical diet can contain up to 20 times as much omega-6 fats as it does omega2s, the optimum ratio for health is more like 4:1 or even lower.
 The beneficial omega-3 fats won't work nearly as well in protecting you from cancer if the diet contains lots of omega-6 fats.
-This fat issue is also a major factor in heart disease.
+This is also a major factor in heart disease.

-Omega-6 fats are found in refined supermarket cooking oils such as soy oil, corn oil, sunflower, safflower oil, in margarine, and in all processed foods that use these.
+Omega-6 fats are found in refined cooking oils, such as soy oil, corn oil, sunflower, safflower oil, in margarine, and in all processed foods that use these.
 Omega-3 fats are found in flaxseed, walnuts, and in oily fish, like sardines, salmon, trout, and mackerel.
-To limit your intake of omega-6 fats, you can use olive oil for cooking and butter for (occasional) frying.
+Some fats/oils do not contain much of either type and thus can be used to improve the ratio of omega-6 to omega-3 fats (for example, olive oil, coconut oil, and butter).

 Certain forms of the female hormone estrogen promote cancer growth.
-This explains why early puberty, short menstrual cycle, and not having children are risk factors - the more menstrual cycles you go through, the more estrogen you are exposed to.
+This explains why early puberty, short menstrual cycle, and not having children are risk factors for breast cancer: the more menstrual cycles you go through, the more estrogen you are exposed to.

-Flax or flax oil should be part of everybody's diet anyway, because it is among the few good sources of the essential omega-3 fatty acid ALA.
-The lignans that are so helpful against breast cancer are found mainly in flax seed and not in the oil.
-Remember to grind flaxseed before use because if unground, it won't digest too well.
-You can add it to breads, muffins, or other baked goods, or sprinkle on oatmeal or salad.
+Flax or flax oil is among the few sources of the essential omega-3 fatty acid ALA.
+The lignans that are so helpful against breast cancer are found in flax seed and not in the oil.

 Vitamin E

 The food sources of tocotrienols are rice bran, barley, and wheat germ.
-This is yet another piece of evidence about the benefits of whole grains (brown rice, whole wheat, barley) versus the refined counterparts.
-Actually palm oil is the best source of tocotrienols but palm oil sold in the U.S. is refined and as usual, refining removes the good stuff.
+Actually, palm oil is the best source of tocotrienols, but the palm oil sold in the U.S. is refined, and the refining removes the "good stuff."

 Soy